suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/sql/intro-to-sql.md

 The structure of our tables is not set in stone.
 They can be modified at a later date by using the `ALTER TABLE` query.

-Let's add the `genre` column to our table
+To demonstrate this, let's add the `genre` column we omitted when creating our table.

 ```sql
 ALTER TABLE books ADD COLUMN genre TEXT;